novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-335.md

 Suddenly, there was nothing more to say.
 In fact, Lee Jung-woo's words were exactly what he had been thinking.

 "So, we need to focus on marketing first.
-I promise, I'll flood the portals and broadcasts with stories about you and ComBrain."
+I promise, I'll flood the portals and broadcasts with stories about you and Komnoe."

 Though he was pouring more passion than courtesy into his words, they were the most exciting words Lee Sam-suk had heard.